rockscripts/Sport-Betting-APP-Betfair-Market/README.md

 <h1>Sport Betting APP Betfair Market</h1>
 <p>I authorize any developer, person or company for using this application.
 But you must accomplish your country law and Betfair requirements to publish it.</p>
 <p>
-Web based app for sports betting using Betfair API<br>
+Web based app for sports betting using <a href="https://github.com/danieledangeli/betfair-php">danieledangeli Betfair API wrapper repository</a><br>
 <b>Framework: </b>Codeigniter with PHP
 <br><br>
 Read <a href="https://github.com/rockscripts/Sport-Betting-APP-Betfair-Market/blob/master/Aplicacion%20para%20apuestas%20deportivas%20con%20cuotas%20de%20mercado.pdf">Theoric project</a> if you want know application details.